 I also swept and vacuumed often so our floors were always sparkling clean.

-28. Cleaned bathroom mirrors daily
+28. Clean the bathroom mirrors daily.

 What is it with kids and bathroom mirrors?!
 I never noticed until we were selling our house that they manage to get finger prints or toothpaste on the mirrors every single day!